dxc-technology/halstack-style-guide/guidelines/components/text-input/README.md

 ### Helper text

 Helper text can be used as additional instructions to the user when filling in the form.
-It should be visible even on focus state and it can be replaced by an error message until the error is fixed in order to prevent adding more lines of text.
+It should be always visible even on focus state.

 ![Text-input helper text example](images/input_helper_text.png)